martincyprus/wtc-miner-monitor/README.md

 #### KeepLogsHours
 this configurs when data is cleaned from the database, in hours.
 Imagine you have 10 nodes, each report to the server every 1 minute, so in 60 minutes you would have 600 entries, in 10h you would have 6000 entries, the statistics page slows down as amount of data goes up as it is a bigger dataset to aggregate and search for the information.
 I would recommend to keep the total data for a fast responsive page to be around the 4000-6000 entries. then the page should load in sub 2 seconds.
 Configure according to your needs.

+If you are running a postgres database backend, you can keep a much longer history, e.g. a week or similar even with hundreds of clients without really affecting performance.

 Once you have configured the above parameters you can just double click start the server.exe, if it exists means that some of the parameters might not be configured correctly, please start it manually from a command line and read the output carefully, and correct the problem.

+#### Postgres
+If you want to use a postgres database backend, default is "NO", change it to "YES" if you want to use postgres.
+Scroll down to the "PostgreSQL" section for information how to setup postgres.
+If you have more then 40 clients you should consider using a postgres database instead of the simple built in sqlite database.
+Sqlite can not handle concurrent writes to the database, so it will only work as long as multiple connections clients dont try to send data at exactly the same time.
+Postgres has been tested with more then 1000 simultantiouns clients with out any delay or problem.

 ## Client
 The client is something you have to run on each node and configure for each specific node.
 It comes with the following files: